pappafotis-jason/805-live-music/README.md

 ## Get Involved
 - Issues/Discussions: Report bugs or suggest features.
 - Sponsor: Via GitHub Sponsors or Open Collective.
-- Contact: @pappafotis-jason on X or email jason@ratlabrecords.com.
+- Contact: @jasonpappafotis on X or email jason@ratlabrecords.com.

-Let's rock at 8:05! 🎸
+"Check the hands on the clock.
+It's 8:05, it's time to rock!" -Sammy Hagar 🎸